19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Rio Tinto

-Have you ever thought about how a river of red wine would look like?
-In Rio Tinto, you’ll find out!
-This might as well be the most unique day trip from Seville.
 The beautiful red and orange river is colored by the high amount of iron and heavy metals.

 The river goes next to the little mining village, Minas de Ríotinto, where you can ride a charming old steam train and visit the mining museum.
 But you can also see Europe’s largest open-pit mine, the Corte Atalaya.
 It is 350 meters deep and 1200 meters long.
 In the middle, a lake has formed.

-It’s pretty impressive and I’m still surprised that this is still a hidden gem Andalucia hasn’t managed to make one of the most popular tourist attractions yet.
+It’s pretty impressive, and I’m surprised that this is still a hidden gem in Andalucia that hasn’t turned into a popular tourist attraction yet.

 How to get there: You can take the bus from Seville to Minas de Riotinto which takes 2 hours.
 By car, it takes 1 hour and 15 minutes, and parking in the streets is easy to find.